polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 4: Install the SAP database layer

 In this task, you will install the SAP database instance on s03-db-0 Azure VM by using the SAP Software Provisioning Manager.
-Run the installation as the **CONTOSO\\s03-su** account you created in the first exercise.
-During the installation, address all necessary prerequisites, and specify the following parameters:
+You will run the installation by using the **CONTOSO\\s03-su** account you created in the first exercise.
+During the installation, you will address all necessary prerequisites and specify the following parameters:

 -   Profile Directory: **\\\\<storage_account_name>\\sapmnt\\S03\\SYS\\profile**